0leh-kondratov/stream-forge/docs/StreamForge_V_Technical_Details_and_Appendices.md

 ## Part V: Technical Details and Appendices

-This section of the document contains detailed technical specifications and additional materials intended for an in-depth study of the StreamForge platform's architecture and implementation.
+This section provides detailed technical specifications, configuration examples, and operational guides intended for an in-depth study of the StreamForge platform's architecture and implementation.

 ### Appendix A: Data Schemas and API

-This section presents the full technical specifications of the API for `queue-manager`, including detailed JSON schemas for all types of messages circulating in Apache Kafka.
-This data is intended for developers and system architects interested in a deep understanding of the internal structure and interaction of system components.
+This appendix provides the complete technical specification for the `queue-manager` API, including detailed JSON schemas for all message types exchanged via Apache Kafka.
+This information is essential for developers and system architects requiring a comprehensive understanding of the internal data structures and component interactions.

 ### Appendix B: Kubernetes Manifest Examples

-This appendix provides examples of Kubernetes manifests illustrating the deployment and configuration of various StreamForge components in the cluster.
+This appendix contains example Kubernetes manifests that illustrate the deployment and configuration of various StreamForge components within the cluster.

 #### Example: Kubernetes Job for `arango-candles`